US Department of Energy

 Grant in 2023

-Nion is a technology company specializing in the development and manufacturing of electron-optical instruments, with a focus on advanced scanning transmission electron microscopes.
-They produce a range of products, including the u-hermes, ultrastem 200, ultrastem 500, and ultrastem 100, designed to enhance productivity and enable novel experiments.
-Nion works closely with customers to create customized solutions that address specific real-world challenges, combining clean, bakeable vacuum technology, modern electron optics for high resolution, and flexible design for post-installation modifications.
+Nion is a technology company specializing in the development and manufacture of electron-optical instruments, with a focus on advanced scanning transmission electron microscopes.
+Their products, including the u-hermes, ultrastem 200, ultrastem 500, and ultrastem 100, are designed to enhance productivity and enable new types of experiments.
+Nion works closely with customers to create customized devices that address specific real-world challenges, combining clean, bakeable vacuum technology, modern electron optics for high resolution, and flexible designs for post-installation modifications.

 HighRI Optics